 This allows for precision flight that prevents robotic birds from colliding with each other or against anything else, and if a flight path is interrupted by things like wind or heat, birds are able to make autonomous corrections, even if the path in front is obscured by an obstacle.

-As usual for Festo demonstrations, the engineers have in mind a practical real-world application when developing prototypes, and in this case the aim was to show a camera-free 3D indoor navigation system that could find use. in the automated factory of the future.
-Take a look at this video, it deserves.
+As usual with Festo demonstrations, the engineers had a practical real-world application in mind when developing the prototypes, and in this case the aim was to demonstrate a camera-free indoor 3D navigation system that could find use in the automated factory of the future.
+Take a look at this video, it's worth it.